Motorcycle Tours, Maps & Touring Information – Northern Thailand

 (2) the Golden Triangle / Laos border area.

-But before you head off up-country try some of the excellent day rides & overnight loops from Chiang Mai.
+But before heading up-country, try some of the excellent day rides & overnight loops from Chiang Mai.

 THE MAE HONG SON LOOP

-The MHS Loop to the west-north-west of Chiang Mai has the best forest cover, narrower more winding roads, less traffic and is less developed than the immediate Golden Triangle area.
-Check out the GT Rider message board for the latest road and trip reports.
+The MHS Loop to the west-northwest of Chiang Mai has the best forest cover, narrower, more winding roads, less traffic, and is less developed than the immediate Golden Triangle area.
+Check the GT Rider message board for the latest road and trip reports.

 THE GOLDEN TRIANGLE / LAOS BORDER